Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Moving your body in a way that burns off excess adrenaline will bring the automatic fight, flight or freeze response right down, along with anxiety.

-Exercise is fantastic too for general wellbeing, reducing stress, improving cardiovascular health, bone strength and much more.
+Exercise is also fantastic for general well-being, reducing stress, improving cardiovascular health, bone strength, and much more.

 By introducing a regular form of exercise to your routine, you’ll start to see significant improvements in your life, and lower anxiety levels.

-Exercise is great for lowering blood pressure, and if it becomes a daily thing, your symptoms of anxiety will naturally reduce too.
+Exercise is great for lowering blood pressure, and if it becomes a daily thing, your anxiety symptoms will naturally reduce too.

-If you’ve never exercised before, a good starting guide is 3 x 30 mins walks per week.
+If you’ve never exercised before, a good starting guide is 3 x 30 mins weekly walks.

 Grab a friend if you can, as having someone hold you accountable means you’re less likely to skip it.

-Some popular exercise examples are HIIT (High-Intensity Interval Training), which you can do from home following a free YouTube video.
-There’s also Zumba and Tabata which I love.
-Do a Google search and loads will come up.
+One popular exercise example is HIIT (High-Intensity Interval Training), which you can do from home following a free YouTube video.
+There’s also Zumba and Tabata, which I love.
+Do a Google search, and loads will come up.

-You could also join a running club and use it as a double hit, exercise and socialising!
+You could also join a running club and use it as a double hit, exercise, and socialize!

 You could go for a jog on your own or with friends, swim, do a leisurely walk, do Pilates, Yoga, and any form of aerobic exercise.